momentum-design/momentum-design/packages/components/TESTING.md

    ```bash
      yarn components test:e2e:setup # setup server on localhost:4000
    ```
-3. Now you can start run the test:
+3. Open another terminal, now you can start run the test:
    ```bash
      yarn components test:e2e:skip-snapshot # without snapshot
      # if you want to test the snapshot, please see Docker Testing